CrystalTechSAS/jcrystal_documentation/server/webservices.md

 }
 ```

+To be a WS, a method should be:
+- **public**
-To be a WS, a method should be public, defined on a class with _Manager_ as name prefix and should be inside a package named _controllers_ as some of its parent.
+- Defined on a class with _Manager_ as name prefix.
+- The class should be inside a package with the name _controllers_ as one of its parents.

 The following is also a web service:

 ```java
 package company.example.controllers.mobile.test;